UMCUGenetics/Genetic-Immune-Escape/README.md

-# Genetic_Immune_escape
+# Repository of the manuscript "Genetic immune escape landscape in primary and metastatic cancer"
-Source code of the manuscript "Genetic immune escape landscape in primary and metastatic tumors"
+Source code to reproduce the analysis of the paper.